 - Reading Recovery A short-term, early intervention program for the most at-risk literacy students in first grade.
 The goal for each child involved is to reach reading independence at or above grade-level expectations in literacy.
 This program is delivered through Mrs. Anna Konynenbelt and Mrs. Julie Seerveld, who have received training in the research supporting its success. - Social Worker Services are available on a short-term basis through our school in conjunction with Pine Rest Christian Hospital.
-Dr. Pam White, social worker, is available for consultation with parents, children, and staff. - Achievement Tests The Measures of Academic Progress (MAP) Tests are administered three times each year in grade 2-8.
+Mrs. Jennifer Bathrick, a licensed clinical counselor, is available for consultation with parents, children, and staff. - Achievement Tests The Measures of Academic Progress (MAP) Tests are administered three times each year in grade 2-8.